openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Verified Claims about the End-User can be requested as part of a pre-defined set by utilizing the `scope` parameter as defined in Section 5.4 of the OpenID Connect specification [@!OpenID].

 When using this approach the claims associated with a `scope` are administratively defined at the OP.
-The set of claims are then either returned via the UserInfo endpoint if an access token is returned, as defined in Section 5.3.2 of the OpenID Connect specification [@!OpenID], or in the ID Token if a response type that does not return an access token is used.
+The set of claims are then either returned via the UserInfo endpoint if an access token is returned, as defined in Section 5.3.2 of the OpenID Connect specification [@!OpenID], or in the ID Token if an authorization 'response_type' that does not return an access token is used.

 # Examples